RaveP21/RaveP21.github.io/docs/design.md

 ### Search Flow
 Users can also enter keywords via the search bar, which redirects to Page 6.
 From there, they can select a ward and continue to Page 4 and Page 7.

+## Design Decisions

+### Simplicity
+The interface uses a step-by-step structure to avoid overwhelming users, ensuring that only relevant information is presented at each stage.

+### Flexibility
+Multiple input methods (map selection and keyword search) are provided to accommodate different user preferences.

+### Data Clarity
+Graph-based visualisations are used to improve readability and allow users to quickly interpret complex datasets.

+### Consistency
+Navigation and input components are consistent across pages, reducing the learning curve and improving usability.

+### Efficiency
+The system delays API calls until sufficient input is collected, reducing unnecessary data requests and improving performance.

+## Use Case Relation
+The interface design directly supports key use cases, including selecting a ward, filtering data using tags, and viewing results.
+Each screen is structured to guide the user through these actions efficiently.

 ![Insert your wireframe/wireflow here] ![](images/wireframe2.png)